csound-flossmanual/csound-floss/book/05-c-filters.md

 several versions of each of the commonest types of filters and some more esoteric ones also.
 The full list of Csound's standard filters can be found [here](https://csound.com/docs/manual/SigmodStandard.html).
-A list of the more specialised filters can be found&nbsp;
+A list of the more specialised filters can be found [here](https://csound.com/docs/manual/SigmodSpeciali.html).
-[here](https://csound.com/docs/manual/SigmodSpeciali.html).

 ## Lowpass Filters